sudhanshu-j/Restaurant-Website/README.md

 Overview

-This project is a fully responsive restaurant website created using HTML, CSS, and JavaScript.
+This project is a fully responsive restaurant website created using HTML, CSS, JavaScript, and Swiper CDNJS for the image slider functionality.
 It showcases the restaurant's menu, ambiance, and services, providing an engaging user experience.
 Features

     Responsive Design: Optimized for various devices including desktops, tablets, and mobile phones.